MapManagement/weisserbot/README.md

 - [ ] finishing sub count command
 - [ ] finding a solution for problems with followage command
 - [ ] replacing json file with database and message_handler
+- [ ] function for adding /me at the start of each bot message
+- [ ] consistent usage of ONE way to declare paths